-When an Agile process and mindset is implemented holistically within the organization, empowerment of individual contributors and teams can be a major benefit of the methodology.
+When an Agile process and mindset are implemented holistically within the organization, empowerment of individual contributors and teams can be a major benefit of the methodology.
 As teams mature in their full-fledged application, empowerment is what pushes individuals to make decisions more autonomously, develop themselves as cross-functional individuals, and become self-managing.

 Sadly, not all teams mature to the point of truly taking advantage of empowerment as a benefit of Agile.
+The most frequent obstacles that contribute to that include a lack of trust between leadership and employees, poor communication, low tolerance for failure, and setting unrealistic and unclear expectations.

 As a result, most organizations focus on other benefits of Agile ways of working, like speed, without striving for the long-term benefits of deliberately empowering their teams.